isomerpages/moe-hougangsec/_archive/Secondary One Registration.md

 The use of Personal Learning Devices (PLD) is a requirement for secondary schools.
 The PLD initiative aims to develop and strengthen the digital literacy of your child/ward.
 For important information and required actions relating to the PLD initiative, including financial assistance as well as purchase of the PLD, please refer to [this link](https://www.hougangsec.moe.edu.sg/quick-links/PLD-Initiative/pld-initiative/).&nbsp;

 Do note that the submission of the [online application](https://go.gov.sg/pdlpadmin) includes the authorisation to use your child’s Edusave for the purchase of the PLD.
-It is important that these are submitted before Tuesday, 26 December 2023, 12 pm so that the school can initiate the procurement of the PLDs without delay.
+It is important that these are submitted before <u><b>Tuesday, 26 December 2023, 12 pm</b></u> so that the school can initiate the procurement of the PLDs without delay.
 </details>